endpoints/endpoints/deploy/README.md

 > put it on the web

 Endpoints is deployed to Amazon EC2 using Ansible.
 Until Ansible supports Windows, a Linux or OSX host is required.
-System requirements are listed at the bottom of this document.
+Further system requirements are listed at the bottom of this document.

 ## Deploying